devEJesus/server-metrics-monitoring-telegraf/README.md

 # Configure the SMTP server settings for sending email notifications.
 EMAIL_HOST="smtp.mailtrap.io"     # Hostname of the SMTP server.
 EMAIL_PORT=2525                    # Port number for the SMTP server.
-EMAIL_USERNAME="a949f71592f966"    # Username for SMTP authentication.
+EMAIL_USERNAME=""    # Username for SMTP authentication.
-EMAIL_PASSWORD="a3a654afc7d387"    # Password for SMTP authentication.
+EMAIL_PASSWORD=""    # Password for SMTP authentication.
-EMAIL_FROM="dev.e.jesus@gmail.com" # Email address from which notifications will be sent.
+EMAIL_FROM="" # Email address from which notifications will be sent.
-EMAIL_TO="dev.e.jesus@gmail.com"   # Email address(es) to which notifications will be sent.
+EMAIL_TO=""   # Email address(es) to which notifications will be sent.